-Users of Unix-style operating systems, Windows Server 2012 R2, and Windows Server 2016 can connect to a file system and write files.
+Users of Unix-style operating systems and Windows Server 2012 R2 and later versions can connect to a file system and write files.
 Mount targets serve as file system network access points for file systems.
 After your mount target is assigned an IP address, you can use it together with the file system export path to mount the file system.
 On the instance from which you want to mount the file system, you need to install an NFS client.
 For Unix-style operating systems, you create a mount point.
 When you mount the file system, the mount point effectively represents the root directory of the File Storage file system, allowing you to write files to the file system from the instance.
 Windows operating systems use a drive letter assignment instead of a mount point to represent root access.

 - The file system must have at least one export in at least one mount target.
 When you create a new file system, an export for the file system is created at the same time.
 See Creating File Systems for more information.

 - Correctly configured security rules for the mount target.
 See Security Rules for information about how security rules work in Oracle Cloud Infrastructure.
 Use the instructions in Configuring VCN Security Rules for File Storage to set up security rules correctly for your file systems.

 Mounting File Systems From Unix-Style Instances (Including Oracle Linux DB instances)

 Obtaining Mount Command Samples

 Mount command samples that include mount information for a specific mount target and file system are available in the Console.
 Samples are available for the following operating system images: